alamin40/CreditCard-Transition-PowerBI/README.md

         'public cc_detail'[week_num2] = MAX('public cc_detail'[week_num2]) - 1
     )
 )
-Project Insights - Week 53 (31st Dec)
-WoW Change:

-Revenue increased by 28.8%
-Total Transaction Amount & Count increased by xx% & xx% Customer count increased by xx%
-Overview YTD:
+### Overview YTD:

-Overall revenue is $57M
+- Overall revenue is $57M
-Total interest is $8M
+- Total interest is $8M
-Total transaction amount is $46M
+- Total transaction amount is $46M
-Male customers are contributing more to revenue ($31M) compared to female customers ($26M) Blue & Silver credit cards are contributing to 93% of overall transactions TX, NY & CA are contributing to 68% of the revenue Overall Activation rate is 57.5%
+- Male customers are contributing more to revenue ($31M) compared to female customers ($26M)
+- Blue & Silver credit cards are contributing to 93% of overall transactions
+- TX, NY & CA are contributing to 68% of the revenue
+- Overall Activation rate is 57.5%
-Overall Delinquent rate is 6.06%
+- Overall Delinquent rate is 6.06%

-Note: You can add more insights as needed.
+*Note: You can add more insights as needed.*

-Adding to Resume
+## Adding to Resume

-Credit Card Financial Dashboard using Power BI:
+**Credit Card Financial Dashboard using Power BI:**

-Developed an interactive dashboard using transaction and customer data from a SQL database to provide real-time insights.
+- Developed an interactive dashboard using transaction and customer data from a SQL database to provide real-time insights.
-Streamlined data processing & analysis to monitor key performance metrics and trends.
+- Streamlined data processing & analysis to monitor key performance metrics and trends.
-Shared actionable insights with stakeholders based on dashboard findings to support decision-making processes.
+- Shared actionable insights with stakeholders based on dashboard findings to support decision-making processes.

-License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Contact
+## Contact
-For any queries, please contact Rishabh Mishra at alamin23523@gmail.com
+For any queries, please contact MD AL AMIN at alamin23523@gmail.com